York County, Pennsylvania: Politics and government

 Prior to 1952, York County was a Democratic stronghold in presidential elections, voting majority Republican only four times before then.
 Between the founding of the party in 1828 and 1900, the county voted Democratic every time, one of only a handful of counties in Pennsylvania to do so.
 Starting with the 1952 election, it has become a Republican stronghold with Lyndon Johnson being the lone Democrat to win the county since.
 Since then, Jimmy Carter in 1976 and Barack Obama in 2008 are the only Democratic presidential candidates who have received over 40% of the county's vote, and George H. W. Bush in 1992 is the only Republican not to win a majority.
-The only real pockets of Democratic support are in the city of York, which has sent Democrats to the state house without interruption since 1985.
+Republicans overtook Democrats in voter registration between 1980 and 1984.
+The only real pockets of Democratic support are in the city of York and neighboring Spring Garden Township.

 According to the Secretary of State's office, a majority of voters in York County are registered as Republicans.
 As of March 4, 2024, there were 310,874 registered voters in the county.